Radiation-Preserving Selective Imaging for Pediatric Hip Dysplasia: A Cross-Modal Ultrasound-Xray Policy with Limited Labels: Methods

 \paragraph{Radiograph heads.} We fit angle regressors for AI and CE and, when present, an IHDI classifier.
 Let $\hat{a},\hat{e}\in\mathbb{R}$ be AI and CE predictions and $\hat{\pi}\in\Delta^{K-1}$ be softmax probabilities over $K$ IHDI grades.
 With angle labels $y^{\mathrm{AI}},y^{\mathrm{CE}}$ and (optional) IHDI one-hot $y^{\mathrm{IHDI}}$,

 where the crossentropy term is dropped if $y^{\mathrm{IHDI}}$ is absent.
 In all experiments we set $\mu_{\mathrm{AI}} = \mu_{\mathrm{CE}} = \mu_{\mathrm{IHDI}} = 1$, i.e., we use an unweighted sum of the available terms.
 When $y^{\mathrm{IHDI}}$ is missing, the classification term is omitted rather than reweighted.
 Given the limited dataset size and the relatively similar numeric scale of AI and CE errors, we did not attempt further loss reweighting.
-We train heads on the post-train split only and select by validation MAE (angles) and accuracy (IHDI) on the calibration subset, then freeze heads for evaluation and policy analysis.
+We train heads on the post-train split only using a fixed training schedule and freeze them for evaluation and policy analysis.
+The calibration split is reserved for affine bias correction and conformal calibration.